OpalsProtocol/opals-docs/components/tokens.md

 ## Why Tokens Come Last

 Traditional launches put tokens first.
-Airdrop to strangers.
-Hope they stick around.
+Airdrop to KOLs.
+Hope they stick around and tweet about the project.
 Watch them dump on day one.
-The incentive structure punishes patience and rewards extraction.
+The incentive structure punishes patience, community building and rewards extraction.

-Opals puts tokens last in the sequence: Create Cards � Build Community � Launch Token � Claim with Vesting.
+Opals puts tokens last in the sequence: Create Cards -> Distribute Cards -> Launch Token -> Claim with Vesting.
 By launch day, everyone who holds Presale Cards, Membership Cards, or Contributor Cards has already proven themselves.
 They joined early.
 They built value.
 They committed capital.
-The token becomes the culmination of that commitment, not the beginning of speculation.
+They know what they earnt, when they earnt it and how much they earnt.
+The token becomes the culmination of that commitment, not the beginning of speculation at TGE.

 This creates natural filtering.
 Bots can't farm Membership Cards without participating in the community.
-Mercenaries can't earn Contributor Cards without doing actual work.
+KOLs can't earn Contributor Cards without doing actual work.
 By the time token claims open, the holder base is already aligned with the project's long-term success.

 ## Fixed Supply, Real Rewards